Graphical Forecasts for Aviation (GFA) Help

 Low Altitude (LA) mode — Switch from General Aviation (GA) to Low Altitude (LA) by using the airplane and helicopter icons at the top of the display.
 Product adjustments for GFA-LA are labeled "Low Altitude" under the corresponding data dropdown.

-Station plots showing the METARs valid for the selected time from the timeslider are displayed with PIREPs overlaid on infrared satellite imagery and a lowest angle reflectivity radar.
+Station plots showing the METARs valid for the selected time from the timeslider are displayed with PIREPs overlaid, a lowest angle reflectivity radar, SIGMETs and NWS Warnings.

 A global satellite mosaic constructed from the five geostationary satellites plus appropriate polar orbiter imagery is available.
 The resulting image is created every 30 minutes from available imagery.
 There are three types of images available:

 - Infrared — This is a 10 kilometer image where brighter grays show colder cloud temperatures.
 The infrared images display the Earth in a manner that correlates with temperature.
 Generally speaking, the warmer an object, the more infrared energy it emits (gives off).
 The satellite sensor measures this energy and calibrates it to temperature using a very simple physical relationship (Planck's Law).